NYPL-Simplified/Simplified-Android-Core/RELEASING.md

 #### Verify Library Dependencies

 SimplyE uses several remote repositories as library dependencies published to Maven Central.
-Verify that each library dependency is referencing the latest version in the `build_libraries.gradle` file.
+Verify that each library dependency is referencing the latest version in the `build_libraries.gradle` file or, if not, check with Product to see if exclusion is approved.
 The main libraries to focus on here are:
 [nypl_audiobook_api](https://github.com/NYPL-Simplified/audiobook-android)
 [nypl_drm_adobe](https://github.com/NYPL-Simplified/DRM-Android-Adobe)
 [nypl_drm_axis](https://github.com/NYPL-Simplified/DRM-Android-Axis)